aesir-tecnologia/website/docs/components/STRUCTURAL.md

 # Structural Shared Components

 Task 4 introduces a baseline set of structural components backed by Nuxt UI primitives.
 They replace bespoke section markup while staying ahead of the upcoming localization effort.
-Task 6 adds utility atoms (documented in `docs/components/UTILITIES.md`) that pair with these layouts for CTAs, backgrounds, and imagery.
+Task 6 adds utility atoms (documented in `docs/components/UTILITIES.md`) that pair with these layouts for CTAs, backgrounds, and imagery, and Task 7 layers on form patterns described in `docs/components/FORMS.md`.

 ## BaseSection
 - **Purpose:** Wrap content blocks with consistent spacing, background variants, and responsive container widths.